-Situated in the municipality of Gols in the Burgenland wine-growing region of Neusiedlersee (Austria).
-A land register entry from 1546 shows that it was formerly known as "Hungerberg".
-It has only belonged to the municipality of Gols since 1905 and originates from the old wine mountains of the desolate medieval village of Zitzmannsdorf.
-The south-west-facing vineyard covers 23 hectares on the slopes of the Parndorfer Platte.
-The soil is a mixture of sand, loam and clay with a deep portion of black earth with more loam in the upper part.
+Vineyard or site in the municipality of Gols in the Burgenland wine-growing region of Neusiedlersee (Austria).
+A land register entry from 1546 shows that it used to be called "Hungerberg".
+It has only belonged to the municipal area of Gols since 1905 and originates from the old vineyard of the deserted medieval village of Zitzmannsdorf.
+The southwest-facing vineyard covers 23 hectares of vines on the slopes of the Parndorfer Platte.
+The soils consist of a mixture of sand, loam and clay with a deep proportion of black earth with more loam in the upper area.
 With increasing depth, the sandy character of the sediment layers increases.
-The reed has a good water storage capacity.
-It is particularly suitable for late maturing red wine varieties and is therefore mainly BlaufränkischCabernet Sauvignon, Merlot and Syrah, as well as the white wine varietiesPinot Blanc and Chardonnay.
-The Achs Paul, Bernthaler + Bernthaler, Bruckner Helmut, Gsellmann Andreas, Gsellmann Matthias, Gsellmann Siegfried, Lehner Erwin, Leitner Gernot, Nittnaus Anita & Hans, Nittnaus Gebrüder, Preisinger Georg, Rommer Michael, Schmelzer Horst and Georg, Weiss Christian and Wendelin Andreas, for example, all have shares.
+The soil has a good water storage capacity.
+It is particularly suitable for late-ripening red wine varieties and therefore mainly Blaufränkisch, Cabernet Sauvignon, Merlot and Syrah, as well as the white wine varieties Pinot Blanc and Chardonnay are cultivated.
+Shares are held, for example, by the wineries Achs Paul, Bernthaler + Bernthaler, Bruckner Helmut, Gsellmann Andreas, Gsellmann Matthias, Gsellmann Siegfried, Lehner Erwin, Leitner Gernot, Nittnaus Anita & Hans, Nittnaus Gebrüder, Preisinger Georg, Rommer Michael, Schmelzer Horst and Georg, Weiss Christian and Wendelin Andreas.

 I have great respect for the scope and quality of the wein.plus encyclopaedia.
 It is a unique place to go for crisp, sound information on terms from the world of wine.Dr.
 Edgar Müller